“Third Party Integration”

 All different terms for what we label “universal integrations.”

-Here’s our textbook definition: “a universal integration is a self-serve software tool built to empower end-customers to productively connect two (or more) other cloud/SaaS products.”
+Here’s our textbook definition: “A universal integration is a self-serve, productized software tool built to connect two other software products (usually via APIs) and configurable through a user-friendly interface.”

 Universal integrations are typically built on top of a public API.
 Done right, they require little customer support (and zero developer intervention) for your end-customer to implement and manage.